kmk-25/ME210_Scripts/README.md

 # Stanford ME210 Final Project Codebase

 This is code developed in collaboration with Pierre Labroche.
 It drives a robot built for the Stanford class ME210.
+See https://khuyen00nguyen.wixsite.com/me210 for details.
 ### Scripts:

 - IR_Test: Script for testing and calibrating IR sensors.
 When connected to a computer, it continuously prints the read value so the sensors can be adjusted to maximize response